kschult4/Halloween-2025/README.md

 - Compatibility:
   - Accepts `animation` as an alias for `media` (e.g., `{ "state": "active", "animation": "active_04" }`).
   - Heartbeat/status messages without `state` (e.g., `{ "status": "online", "timestamp": 1697060000 }`) are ignored by the player.
-  - Default sync: crossfade 200 ms on Pi; ESP32 should add ~250 ms buffer before publishing to align LEDs and video.
+- Default sync: crossfade 200 ms on Pi; upstream controller should add ~250 ms buffer before publishing to align LEDs and video.

 ### Keyboard Controls